ebarylko/cmpt-476/assignment-5/assignment-5.md

 $\frac{1}{\sqrt{3}}(3 * |0\rangle{\omega}^{f(0)}_3) = \sqrt{3}|0\rangle{\omega}^{f(0)}_3$.

 Considering the joint state of the first and second register, they are $\frac{1}{3}(\sqrt{3}|0\rangle{\omega}^{f(0)}_3 \otimes H|1\rangle) = \frac{1}{\sqrt{3}}(|0\rangle{\omega}^{f(0)}_3 \otimes H|1\rangle)$.
+Therefore, I will always measure $|0\rangle$ in the first register.

 **f is balanced**: